Samsung Mother's Day Sale: The Best Deals on Smartphones, TVs and More

 Gift Mom this compact but durable smartphone this year for Mother's Day.
 Plus, you get a $100 instant Samsung Credit when you buy the Galaxy Z Flip 3.
 You can even get an extra $50 credit if you customize the phone using Bespoke Studio.
 And of course, you get a free pair of Galaxy Buds Live and a $50 Google Play promotional credit, as well as up to a $305 trade-in credit.

-Of course, if you or your mother want to save on other Samsung products beyond smartphones and smartwatches, Samsung has more deals that are too good to pass up on.
-Samsung is hosting a Spring Black Friday Sale with their best deals on top-rated smart TVs and your favorite home appliances.
-From a new QLED smart TV to a 4-door French door refrigerator, take advantage of Samsung's Spring Black Friday deals before it's too late.
+Of course, if you or your mother want to save big on other Samsung products beyond smartphones and smartwatches, Samsung has more Mother's Day deals that are too good to pass up on.
+The latest Mother's Day offers include some of Samsung's best deals on top-rated smart TVs and essential home appliances.
+From a new QLED smart TV to a washer and dryer set, take advantage of Samsung's Spring Black Friday deals before it's too late.

 The 2022 version of the Samsung Frame features an upgraded screen, which has a matte finish for an anti-reflection display.
 Samsung also includes a slim-fit wall mount in the upgraded version of the popular art-frame-and-TV combo to create a more art-like display.
 Shoppers can now officially order The Frame TV in all sizes.